LLNL/sundials/.github/ISSUE_TEMPLATE/general.md

 ---
 name: General/Question
-about: File a issue for something that is not a bug
+about: File an issue for something that is not a bug
 title: '<title>'
 labels: triage
 assignees: ''